Automation

 [Paste headlines here]

-For each headline that's relevant to my audience, give me:
+For each headline that could affect my business or my clients, give me:

-1. A one-line summary of why it matters to them
+1. A one-line summary of the change or development

 • Care Quality Commission news